grassdog/middleman-webpack/README.md

 # Adding Webpack to Middleman

-Adding webpack via Middleman's external pipeline.
+This is an example repo for adding webpack to Middleman via the external pipeline.

 Javascript and CSS live under [assets](assets).